F5 BIG-IP APM RADIUS Integration with AuthPoint

 You can configure a remote access connection to one or more internal web applications.
 With web applications, you create an Access Policy and local traffic virtual server so that end users can access internal web applications through a single external virtual server.

-1. Select Local Traffic > Virtual Servers > Virtual Server List.
+1. From the Main navigation pane, select Local Traffic > Virtual Servers > Virtual Server List.

-10. From the HTTP Profile (Client) drop-down list, select http.
+10. In the Configuration section, from the HTTP Profile (Client) drop-down list, select http.

 11. From the HTTP Profile (Server) drop-down list, select Use Client Profiles.